Fernando Romero (baseball): Yokohama DeNA BayStars

 On December 18, 2020, a day after his release from Minnesota, Romero signed a one-year, $724K contract with the Yokohama DeNA BayStars of Nippon Professional Baseball.
 He became a free agent following the 2022 season.

 Los Angeles Angels

 On December 21, 2022, Romero signed a minor league deal with the Los Angeles Angels.
+He made only four appearances on the year, posting a 10.13 ERA in 8 innings pitched for the rookie–level Arizona Complex League Angels, Double–A Rocket City Trash Pandas, and Triple–A Salt Lake Bees.
+Romero elected free agency following the season on November 6, 2023.